CicerBro/SpotEngine/DOCKER.md

 - Development mode: bind-mounts your local source into the container (`.:/app`) for fast edit/reload.
 - Production-like mode: copies source code into an immutable image (no bind mount) for reproducible deployments.

+## APP_KEY (Required)

+Every Laravel installation needs `APP_KEY`.

+It is used for encryption of session/cookie payloads and other encrypted values.
+If `APP_KEY` is missing, Laravel will fail for encryption features.
+If it changes after data is written, previously encrypted data becomes unreadable.

+Set `APP_KEY` in `.env` before normal use.

 ## Environment Variables

 Compose reads values from the Laravel `.env` file in this project root.